island-is/island.is/apps/api/README.md

 This API has minimal logic and mostly wraps external services.
 Until we figure out an integration/contract testing strategy, the main focus is on unit tests using mocks for external dependencies.

-There should be good test coverage on shared code and service functions.
-The resolvers are tricky to test so they should be kept simple, with the main logic in unit tested service functions.
+There should be good test coverage on shared code and services.
+The resolvers are tricky to test so they should be kept simple, with the main logic in unit tested services.

 ## Quick start